star-history/star-history/public/blog/star-history-open-source-2022-open-source-alternatives.md

 When choosing which tools to use, do you prefer open or closed-source?
 What are the differences?
 In this post, let’s take a look at some of the most famous open-source alternatives on the market.

-BTW: open-source =! free, while closed source =! paid.
+BTW: open-source =! free, closed source =! paid.
 While some of the open-source tools are completely free, some tools offer commercial versions and support, while their non-open-source counterparts are instead, free.

 ## Airbyte - Fivetran alternative